-Parameter Description Miscellaneous Isolate connection When the checkbox is selected, the router uses an alternate routing table for this connection.
-Select the checkbox only when your ISP requires this.
+Parameter Description Miscellaneous Isolate connection When the checkbox is selected, the router uses an alter table for this connection.
+Select the checkbox only wh requires this.
 Enable RIP Select the checkbox to allow using RIP for this connection.
 Firewall Select the checkbox to enable protection against ARP and DDoS attacks.
 Ping Select the checkbox to allow the router to answer ping requests from the external network through this connection.
 For security reasons, it is recommended not to select this checkbox.